mohammad-mghn/tailwindcss-classes-pattern/README.md

 -----

-## 3. Height, width, min and max width, and min and max height
+## 3. Height, width, min and max-width, and min and max-height

 1️⃣ width => w-10